VA IRRRL | Guidelines, Requirements & Rates 2026

 Infographic showing pros and cons of the VA IRRRL (Streamline Refinance).
 Pros include no income or credit verification; No appraisal; and Closing costs can be rolled into the loan.
 Cons include no cash out allowed; Must be a VA-to-VA refinance; and Borrower must be current on payments.

-VA IRRRL Rates FAQ
+FAQs about VA IRRRL Rates

 Closing costs for a VA Streamline Refinance are similar to other VA loans: usually 1 to 3 percent of the loan amount.
 Lenders may charge a loan origination fee of up to 1 percent of the loan’s value.
 However, you may be able to skip the home appraisal, which can save around $500 to $1,000.
 Borrowers are charged a 0.5 percent funding fee as well, which costs $500 for every $100,000 borrowed.
 This can be rolled into the loan amount to avoid paying upfront.